Florida Gators 2021 Baseball Recruiting Class

 LHP Pierce Coppola

 Pierce Coppola is a 6’8” 215-pound left-handed pitcher out of Verona High School in Verona, New Jersey.
-On Perfect Game, Coppola is the 50th ranked prospect and the ninth-ranked shortstop in the country.
+On Perfect Game, Coppola is the 50th ranked prospect and the ninth-ranked left-handed pitcher in the country.
 He’s also the fourth-ranked prospect and the second-ranked LHP in New Jersey.

 Coppola was a big time flip for the Gators and also played in the Perfect Game All-American Classic.
 Coppola played the game as a Virginia commit but flipped his commitment to Florida not long after the game.